These following healthy weight loss tips explain the best weight loss foods and strategies for losing pounds.

-Rule out food sensitivity.
 If you are following the healthy weight loss tips with poor results, troublesome food may be to blame.
 Ask your doctor for a blood test or go on an elimination diet.
 For three weeks, do not eat any food containing gluten, soy, eggs, dairy, peanuts, corn, sugar and chemical sweeteners.
 A meal containing less than five grams of added sugar is okay.
 Avoid sneaking ingredients called natural flavors, textured vegetable protein, words ending in -ose, and casein to name a few.
 Eat plenty of high fiber whole foods, healthy fats, and lean protein.

-Do not under-eat or you will experience cravings.
 Take high quality probiotics containing bifido and lacto species to help heal your gut at the same time.
 After three weeks, add back one food every few days.
 Eliminate foods that cause symptoms.

 You will probably get several pounds lighter on this diet.
 Getting offending foods out of your diet will also reward you with more energy, less inflammation, and less abdominal fat.

-Re-balance insulin and other hormones related to appetite, fat burning and cravings.
+Re-balance insulin and other hormone levels related to appetite, fat burning and cravings.
 Eat lower carbohydrate foods that promote fat burning instead of sugar burning.
 Limiting your carbohydrate intake at meals keeps blood sugar from spiking and therefore insulin levels from elevating in response.
 Insulin makes your body store sugar as fat.
 How much is too much?
-For accelerated fat loss limit sugar intake to 5 grams per meal.
-Stay at this level if you can for a few weeks to rebalance hormones and accelerate fat loss.
+For accelerated fat loss limit added sugar intake to 5 grams per meal.
+Stay at this level if you can for a few weeks to rebalance hunger hormones and accelerate fat loss.

 There is a lot more to healthy weight loss tips than eating right.
 Exercise, mindset, managing stress, reducing toxins and getting health issues under control are all important contributors of a successful weight management plan.